lizli502/SSE-PT/README.md

-# SSE-PT: Temporal Collaborative Ranking Via Personalized Transformer
+# SSE-PT: Sequential Recommendation Via Personalized Transformer
 We implement our code in Tensorflow and the code is tested under a server with 40-core Intel Xeon E5-2630 v4 @ 2.20GHz CPU, 256G RAM and Nvidia GTX 1080 GPUs (with TensorFlow 1.13 and Python 3).